 It’s always satisfying to find an open-minded judge who is willing to change his decision when he is shown to be wrong, but Judge Greisbach of the Eastern District of Wisconsin may be crossing the line from open-mindedness into a chronic inability to make up his mind.
 In the past 9 months, Judge Greisbach has issued three separate decisions in US v.
 NCR on the subject of whether a party, Appleton Papers, Inc., which purchased assets from an alleged polluting party, NCR Corp., can be held to have successor liability under CERCLA with respect to the PCB contamination of the… More

 Deciding statute of limitations issues in CERCLA cases is not always a straightforward matter as the recent 54 page opinion in American Premier Underwriters Inc. v.
 General Electric Company illustrates.
 There, a federal court in Ohio was faced with the unenviable task of trying to determine whether remedial actions and removal actions at four separate railroad sites located in four different states were barred by statutes of limitations under CERCLA and state law.
-Unfortunately, the court seems to have surrendered its common sense in its close reasoning of the facts… More
+Unfortunately, the court seems to have surrendered its common sense in its close reasoning of the facts and the case… More

 2012 is shaping up to be the Year of the Commerce Clause.
 Not only is the Commerce Clause at the center of the Supreme Court ‘s impending review of the Affordable Care Act later this spring; it is also at the heart of a statement made by a federal district judge in Voggenthaler v.
 Maryland Square, LLC that the Constitution bars the application of RCRA’s citizen suit provision in the case of a local groundwater contamination plume:

 The central issue in this case is an alleged contamination plume located in Las Vegas, Nevada.
 As noted by [defendant]… More